jermification/jermification.github.io/docs/firmware-selection.md

 To check your iOS Version, go into Settings > General > About > iOS Version

 :::
 Select the appropriate page for your version from the chart below.
 Note that the "from" and "to" fields are inclusive.
-This means that, for example, the "from 12.0 to 14.0b1" row includes version 12.0, version 14.0b1, and all versions in-between.
+This means that, for example, the "from 12.0 to 14.0b1" row includes version 12.0, version 14.0 beta 1, and all versions in-between.

 ---